-This involves clearly analysing the pupil's needs using the class teacher's assessment and experience of working with the pupil, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of the parents.
-The pupil's views and, where relevant, advice from external support services will also be considered.
-Any parental concerns will be noted and compared with the school's information and assessment data on how the pupil is progressing.
+This involves clearly analysing the pupil's needs using the class teacher's formative and summative assessment and experience of working with the pupil, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of the parents.
+The pupil's views and, where relevant, advice from external professionals will also be considered.